jkomoros/card-web/README.md

 src/reducers/user.js.BASE_PERMISSIONS for an enumeration of all of the keys and what they mean.

-The different permissions objects are maps that are sub-keys of this: 'all'.
+The different permissions objects are maps that are sub-keys of this: 'all', 'anonymous', 'signed_in'.

 #### permissions.all

 The override permissions for all users.
 This is how you override the base permissions, since it applies to ALL users, including non-signed-in ones.

+#### permissions.anonymous

+The override permissions for users who are signed in AT LEAST anonymously (it also applies if they're signed in with a real login).
+By default every user who visits the web app is signed in anonyously, so in practice this applies for everyone.

+#### permissions.signed_in

+The override permissions for users who are signed in AND the sign in has a username and email attached.
+Note that this means these permissions layer on top of the overrides provided for permissions.anonymous.

 ### twitter_handle (optional)